rohangore1999/Machine-Learning/Readme.md

 * Linear Regression Boston=> Here I have used the SKLEARN Boston house-price dataset to implement Linear Regression Model to predic the price.
 I have used the R square metric to evaluate the error in price prediction.
 Gradient Descent Exercise=> Here I have used gradient descent optimizing algorithm on linear regression model.

+# Real Estate Case Study
+* This is the solution for Real Estate Case study.
+Access the abow python notebook for the detailed explanation of the problem statement and solution.
+* The dataset is provided in the 'Files' folder.